taimoorali-code/taskmanagment/README.md

 ## Overview

 This is a Task Manager application that allows users to manage their tasks efficiently.
-It consists of a backend built with Laravel and a frontend developed using Vue.js (or React).
+It consists of a backend built with Laravel and a frontend developed using React.

 ## Features